Former Principal Residential E.B.S.D. School

 John was IIRP Europe Director of Training and Consultancy from June 2010 until June 2016 when he stood down.
 During that time he has worked with various agencies. local authorities, sports organisations and universities etc. In particular, he has been supporting the successful implementation, roll out and sustainability of RP in Denmark, West Tallaght Childhood Development Initiative, Dublin and the in the City & County of Swansea.

-Particular interests include restorative practices as a tool for organisational change, the application of restorative practices in different setting and supporting organisations as they seek to find their own solutions to the issues they face.
-The recent development of ‘on-line’ training and support has proven to be invaluable in this respect.
+Particular interests include RP as a tool for organisational change, the application of RP in different setting and supporting organisations as they seek to find their own solutions to the issues they face.

 Les Davey was a founder member of Thames Valley Police, Restorative Justice Consultancy, he was responsible for the development and roll out of their RJ training from 1996 until 2000.
 Since then, Les led IIRP’s work in the UK & Ireland, first as Director of Real Justice UK and later CEO of the UK registered charity – International Institute for Restorative Practices (IIRP) Europe, until he stood down in June 2016.